Get the latest, first

 ISO 27001 requires a risk-based approach to security.
 This entails identifying and assessing threats to data assets and then implementing controls to counter those risks.
 Organizations can thus prioritize their security efforts and allocate resources effectively.

-The benefits of ISO 27001 compliance are many.
-It can improve risk management; protect against cyber threats; and demonstrate to clients, partners, and regulators a commitment to data security.
+There are many benefits to ISO 27001 compliance.
+It can improve risk management, protect against cyber threats, and demonstrate to clients, partners, and regulators a commitment to data security.
 Adhering to the standard also helps address weaknesses in security practices.

 Kubernetes: sensitive workloads and attack surface